-By 2035, mass transit, walking and cycling will be seen by residents and visitors alike as the best and cheapest way to travel around the city.
+By 2035, mass transit, walking and cycling including Door to Door journeys, will be seen by residents and visitors alike as the best and cheapest way to travel around the city.
 The wealth of information on travel conditions and options will enable people to make an informed choice of how best to access their chosen destination by any mode.

-Driving alone to places of work will be significantly less desirable than other travel options, and there will be a general presumption against movement by car in favour of other more space-efficient modes within the urban area.
+Driving alone to places of work will be significantly less desirable than other travel options, and there will be a general presumption against movement by car in favour of other more spaceefficient modes within the urban area.